nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
+SellSavvy detects the customer index is missing or non-positive.
+    * 2a1.
+SellSavvy displays an error about the format and states the command format.

+  Use case ends.

+* 2b.
 SellSavvy detects that there are no customers with the specified index.
-    * 2a1.
+    * 2b1.
 SellSavvy displays an error that the customer index is invalid.

     Use case ends.